ronbodnar/grid-of-words/README.md

-# Grid of Words 🧩
+# Grid of Words

-**Grid of Words** is a dynamic Node.js and JavaScript implementation inspired by Wordle.
+**Grid of Words** is a dynamic web application built with Node.js and JavaScript and inspired by Wordle.
 Enjoy a customizable word puzzle experience with options for word length, number of attempts for a win, and choice of dictionary language.

 ### [Play the Demo](https://games.ronbodnar.com)